-As mil-humor enthusiasts and web comic fans can attest, Maximilian Uriarte's graphic novel "Terminal Lance: The White Donkey" has been a long time coming.
-And it has been worth the wait.
+As mil-humor enthusiasts and web comic fans can attest, Maximilian Uriarte's graphic novel "Terminal Lance: The White Donkey"

 The Iraq War veteran and former Marine successfully funded his magnum opus in August 2013.
 The 284-page book released on Feb.
 1, 2016, and quickly sold out.
 The creator has hinted at making arrangements for another print run.